 including the people of his inheritance—

+the LORD Almighty is his name.
 The only other reference to Israel as ‘the Portion of Jacob’ is in Deuteronomy—a book associated with the reformation under King Josiah.

 The comparison of yhwh’s power with that of idols is a bridge between the earlier language of Jeremiah and the wonderfully lyrical oracles of the second section of Isaiah.

-The second of the poem appoints someone as yhwh’s war club, but who?
+There are two very vivid poems in these Oracles, one focusing on the word ‘sword’.
+This ends with the wonderful assertion that even the idols will The second of the poem appoints someone as yhwh’s war club, but who?
 Israel perhaps, or the new power from the north, who turns out to be the King of Media.

 Perhaps it is left deliberately ambiguous, but the repeated use of the word ‘smash’ leaves little doubt about the comprehensiveness of Babylon’s fate.
 Here it is in the slightly more concrete language of the NRSV.